Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 * `scripts` contains scripts used to run experiments for our SIGCOMM 2021 paper.
     * `scripts/sender` are the scripts that must be run on the sender-side.
     * `scripts/receiver` are the respective receiver-side scripts.
+    * `scripts/parse` are the scripts that can be used to parse and pretty print the results of an experiment after it's finished.
 * `run_experiment_sender.py`, `run_experiment_receiver.py` are the scripts that actually run the experiment.
     * `network_setup.py` allows us to configure the NIC to enable/disable various offloads, set parameters and so on.
     * `constants.py` contains the constants used by our scripts.